TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-asc-merupg-connectivity-outofconnections.md

 ## **Recommended Steps**

-* Try to reduce the number of concurrent connections by closing idle connections.
+* Try to reduce the number of concurrent connections by closing idle connections
-* We recommend using a connection pooler like [PgBouncer](https://techcommunity.microsoft.com/t5/azure-database-for-postgresql/not-all-postgres-connection-pooling-is-equal/ba-p/825717) to manage connections.
+* We recommend using a connection pooler like [PgBouncer](https://techcommunity.microsoft.com/t5/azure-database-for-postgresql/not-all-postgres-connection-pooling-is-equal/ba-p/825717) to manage connections
-* Scale up to a compute tier that can support more connections.
+* Scale up to a compute tier that can support more connections